 Beauty blogging is very popular, and because of the vast number of blogs available, its difficult to choose a favorite.
 However, all of the top beauty blogs are content-rich and beautiful to look at (naturally!).
-Here are a couple of sites built on WordPress that we think are worth checking out.
+Here are a few popular beauty sites built on WordPress that we think are worth checking out.

 Don’t let the name mislead you.
-Makeup Tutorials features more than just makeup — you’ll also find fantastic hair and nail tutorials.
-This chic-looking blog is designed to inspire and cultivate its readers’ creativity, and takes a very different approach from the other blog mentioned.
-The professionally shot photos, mixed with stock images, make this site feel like a magazine straight off the rack – a style that can work well for beauty blogs.
+Fashionlush features more than just clothes – you’ll also find fantastic DIYs, health & beauty tips and travel diaries.
+This chic-looking blog is designed to inspire and cultivate its readers’ creativity.
+The professionally shot photos make this site feel like a magazine straight off the rack – a style that can work well for beauty blogs.

-How to Start a Beauty Blog With WordPress
+How to Start Your Own Beauty Blog With WordPress

 Now that you’ve been inspired, let’s move onto how you can start up your own beauty blog using WordPress.
-There are four basic elements you’ll need to get started:
+There are four basic steps to get started.

 You’ll firstly need somewhere to host your WordPress site.
-We highly recommend WPEngine’s managed WordPress hosting (starting at $29 per month) as they handle installs, backups, and updates for you.
-Flywheel is another option offering managed WordPress hosting, it is cheaper than WPEngine at $15 per month – so it could be a better fit if you’re on a budget.
-If you’re really low on cash and want to start small, you could check out Bluehost, which starts at $3.49 per month which is a WordPress recommended host.
+We highly recommend WPEngine’s managed WordPress hosting (starting at $35 per month) as they handle installs, backups, and updates for you.
+Flywheel is another option offering managed WordPress hosting, it is cheaper than WPEngine (offering a comparable plat at $28, or a tiny plan for just $14 per month) – so it could be a better fit if you’re on a budget.
+If you’re really low on cash and want to start small, you could check out Bluehost, which starts at $2.95 per month which is a WordPress recommended host.

+There are many top WordPress hosting options avaialbe to choose from.
 Whichever you choose, make sure you pick a host that provides you with either managed WordPress or one-click WordPress installation.
-For further guidance, check out our previous article on how to choose the right WordPress host for you.

 Due to the commitment needed, you may not be ready to take the leap into online hosting, and that’s okay.
 You also have the option to install WordPress on your own computer.
 This is a great way to practice or to design your website offline.
 While it seems complex, it’s not really that hard.
 Depending on your operating system, one of our previous articles will walk you through the process:

-- Installing WordPress On Mac Locally With MAMP
+- Installing WordPress On Mac Locally With MAMP, WAMP or LAMP

-However, once you’re ready to move your website online, you’ll definitely need to revisit our advice above and plump for a suitable host – there’s no way for the world to see your blog without one!
-Once WordPress is installed, it’s time to look at themes.
+However, once you’re ready to move your website online, you’ll definitely need to revisit our advice above for a suitable host – there’s no way for the world to see your blog unless it’s online!
+With WordPress installed (either locally or on your new hosting plan), it’s time to look at themes.

 Simply put, themes govern the look of your WordPress website.
-There are a plethora of themes available (with many free options), but for your beauty blog you’ll want to make sure to choose a theme that makes the most of your content.
+There are a plethora of themes available (with many free options as well).
+But for your beauty blog you’ll want to make sure to choose a theme that makes the most of your content.
 The right theme should have a great layout that puts the spotlight on your content, and good integration with social media.
 Let’s take a look at three good examples.